We have published or contributed to of a range of books, scientific articles, impact reports, and focus group reports

 Rare disease patients

 This report covers the opinions of a focus group featuring patients with a range of different rare conditions.

 We release an impact report every year to showcase our work over the last twelve months and thank everybody who made it possible.
 Follow the links below to download digital copies of these reports, and to catch up on all of Findacure’s work to date.

 Impact report 2018

 2018 was a fantastic year for Findacure.
-Read our Impact Report to find out about all of the things we got up to, including developing our workshops and peer mentoring programmes, as well as our first ever Scottish event!
+Read our Impact Report to find out about all of the things we got up to, including developing our workshops and patient group mentoring programmes, as well as our first-ever Scottish event!

 We have contributed to scientific publications on drug repurposing and the cost burden of rare diseases.
 Our first publication in an open access journal focused on the cost of illness of the rare disease congenital hyperinsulinism.
 Find out more and access it below.